 In the rare case when a cross-reference isn't a link, use italics or quotation marks as appropriate.

-For an unlinked reference to a document section or a short work, use quotation marks.
+For an unlinked reference to a document section, short work, or part of a series—such as an episode in a web series—use quotation marks.

 Recommended: For more information, see "Describing system versions" in the following section.

-For an unlinked reference to a full-length work such as a book or movie, use italics.
+For an unlinked reference to the title of a full-length work—such as a book, movie, or web series—use italics.

 Recommended: ...see The Chicago Manual of Style.